ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 ### Modular nodes

 For workflows that benefit from ComfyUI’s caching, the repo ships two stage
-nodes: the original `FlowMatchingStage` and the new `FlowMatchingTiledStage`.
+nodes: the original `FlowMatchingStage` and the new `FlowMatchingStreamingStage`.
 Chain multiple stage nodes and feed the output latent from one stage into the next; only the stages whose inputs change will be recomputed.